rsvim/rsvim.github.io/docs/api/00__web/interfaces/GlobalThis.md

 #### Throws

-Throws [TypeError](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/TypeError) if callback is not a function, or delay is not a number.
+Throws [TypeError](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/TypeError) if callback is not a function, or delay is neither a number or undefined.

 ***